 Why Volunteering Feels So Good

-Have you ever finished a volunteer project and thought, “Wow — I feel amazing!”
+Have you ever finished a volunteer project and thought, “Wow — I feel great!”
 You’re not imagining it.
 There’s real science on why lending a hand feels so great for your body, mind, and spirit.
-And when you combine volunteering with movement — like walking, biking, or running — the benefits multiply.
+And when you combine volunteering with movement, the benefits multiply.

 Let’s break down why volunteering feels so good — and why the active part of Stride to Serve makes it even better.